 The commenter is correct.

-The Number of STAs in Instance may vary among the DMG sensing exchanges belonging to the same Measurement Burst ID.
+The Number of STAs in a DMG Sensing Instance may vary among the DMG sensing exchanges belonging to the same Measurement Burst ID.
 In this case, STA ID, EDMG TRN Length and EDMG TRN-Unit M in different DMG sensing exchanges shall vary accordlingly.